srcolinas/obj-detection/00_TF_API/notes.md

 ## Using an off-the-shelf detector

-All instructions for runing an off-the-shelf detector are in the [off-the-shelf notebook](), please read it thoroughly.
+All instructions for runing an off-the-shelf detector are in the [off-the-shelf notebook](off_the_shelf.ipynb), please read it thoroughly.

 ## Finetuning a detector

 This task is a bit more complicated.
-To start, we need to format the training data in the way that is expected by the [TensorFlow's Object Detection API](https://github.com/tensorflow/models/blob/master/research/object_detection)
+To start, we need to format the training data in the way that is expected by the API.